The Best Influencer Marketing Platforms With a Developer API (2026)

 Concretely, the OutlierKit API exposes outlier scores, channel similarity, keyword research, transcripts, and comments as JSON-in / JSON-out endpoints at one credit per call.
 The typical pattern teams use:

-• Use Modash, Aspire, Upfluence, GRIN, or CreatorIQ for discovery, CRM, contracts, and payments — what they are actually built for.
+- Use Modash, Aspire, Upfluence, GRIN, CreatorIQ, or Influencers.club for discovery, enrichment, CRM, contracts, and payments.
+That is what they are actually built for.

-If your team is specifically focused on finding YouTube micro-influencers or pricing nano-influencer sponsorships, the OutlierKit data is the part most discovery platforms do not give you natively — channel-level outlier signal rather than just follower counts and engagement rates.
+If your team is specifically focused on finding YouTube micro-influencers or pricing nano-influencer sponsorships, the OutlierKit data is the part most discovery platforms do not give you natively.
+That is channel-level outlier signal rather than just follower counts and engagement rates.

 Related API resources